CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select **Apply**.
 You have completed this task.

-## You have completed this lab.
+   >**Note:** If you have not performed task 5 in exercise 1 because of Licenses take some time to reflect then please go back to page 2 and perform task 5 to successfully complete this lab.

-   >**Note:** If you have not perform task 5 in exercise 1 beacause of Licenses takes some time to reflect then please go back to the page 2 and perform task 5 to successfully complete this lab.
+### Review

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
+In this lab, you have completed the following:

-- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Connected to a Linux Host using the Common Event Format connector
-- Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+- Connect to a Linux host using the Syslog connector
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- Configured the facilities you want to collect and their severities for the Syslog connector

-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+## You have successfully completed the lab